henrahmagix/henrahmagix.github.io/_posts/2020-04-13-lol-web-components.md

 ### Notes

 This example was not intended for good (or even average!) performance or browser compatibility.
 I'm the only person using code like this, on two very specific devices.
-Other users of my site don't even receive this code: it's an Admin interface that is only loaded if I'm logged-in (see my other post: ["I can write this from my phone"]({% post_url 2020-04-08-i-can-write-this-from-my-phone %})).
+Other users of my site don't even receive this code: it's an Admin interface that is only loaded if I'm logged-in (see [my related post "I can write this from my phone"]({% post_url 2020-04-08-i-can-write-this-from-my-phone %})).

 The Web Component in this example can be totally generic by taking an import url as an input, so you don't have to create a new Web Component – which, to be honest, is a bit of a pain – for every HTML component you have.
 In fact, that's exactly what I've done with my Admin interface: I can put `<html-import data-href="./amazing.component.html"></html-import>` anywhere and it will load that component 🎉